zynaxsoft/belowtherocks/README.md

 ## Progress
 * Simple blog with Markdown syntax.
 * Customizable slug.

-See blog/example.md for an example.
-The example entry will be served on /blog/a/b.

-## Next update
 * Template for
   * Homepage
   * Blog entry
 * Paging for entries.
   * Creating link for each entry.
 * CSS
+* Static file serving.

+See blog/example.md for an example.
+The example entry will be served on /blog/a/b.

+## Next update
 * Syntax highlighting

 ## Usage